 If it has been confirmed that the farmers market accepts the USDA Supplemental Nutrition Assistance Program (SNAP), then the family can stop by the site to shop.
-Only non-prepared/meal items can be paid for by this benefit program.
+Only non-prepared/meal items can be paid for by this EBT benefit program.
 All of the same rules and regulations are in place.
 So there are not any exceptions or additional benefits to be had by shopping at a farmer's market other than the quality of the produce may be even better.
-What a consumer can buy at a farmers market includes the following:
+What a family can buy at a farmers market with an EBT card includes the following:

-- Fruits, such as strawberries, bananas, melons, and many more.
+- Fruits, such as strawberries, bananas, melons, blueberries and many more.

 - Fresh vegetables, including, but not limited to lettuce, carrots, kale, etc.

 - Dairy items, such as cheese or yogurt.